What is Deep Tissue?

 Wonderfully relaxing, Deep Tissue Massage uses "working strokes" to bring relief.
 Deep Tissue Massage realigns deeper layers of muscles and connective tissue.
 This focused form of massage helps these layers glide against each other as they are designed to do.
 This increases mobility and reduces pain.

 Deep Tissue Massage reduces chronic aches and pains and opens contracted areas.
 It blends well with other techniques such as Trigger Point Neuromuscular Massage, Myofascial Freedom, and Acupressure.
-This is why I always use all of these methods together in my Dynamite Essential Five Massage Techniques!
+This is why I always use all of these methods together in my Essential Five Massage Techniques!

 Deep Tissue Massage vs. Swedish Massage